Vila Matautia: Club career

 Matautia left Saints and joined Leigh Centurions in 2002.

 Representative career

 Matautia represented Samoa, and played at the 1995 Rugby League World Cup.
 He also played for the United States rugby league team, trying to get them into the 2000 Rugby League World Cup through his grandmother who was born in Hawaii.

 Assault conviction

 In December 2017, he assaulted a 15-year-old Rainford High Technology College pupil, inflicting a broken nose, fractured cheek bone and severe bruising.
 In July 2018, he pleaded guilty and received a seven-month sentence, suspended for 18 months.
+He received this without hearing victim impact statement and hours before police and victims family attended sentencing.
+He also received a 3 year restraining order to not contact in any form the victim and his family, which run up to the trial he had tried to do.